velajua/maze_solver/README.md

 4. Navigate to `http://localhost:8000` in your web browser.
 5. Generate maze files usign the form provided in `/maze_generator`.
 6. Upload a maze file and select a pathing algorithm to see the solution in `/upload_maze`.

+### Docker

+1. Pull the image from Dockerhub: `docker pull velajua/maze_solver:latest`
+2. Run the container using the following command: `docker run -it -p 8000:8000 maze_solver`.
+3. Navigate to `http://localhost:8000` in your web browser.
+4. Generate maze files usign the form provided in `/maze_generator`.
+5. Upload a maze file and select a pathing algorithm to see the solution in `/upload_maze`.

 ## Usage